Ships and Vessels

 All ships and vessels travelling to Fiji need to meet a number of requirements before and on arrival to ensure Fiji’s environment, economy and people are protected from invasive pests and diseases.

 This page sets out the requirements for ships and vessels.

-The masters or agents of all arriving vessels are required to report to Customs its intending arrival within 48 hours before arrival through the Advance Notice Arrival Form and send it to any customs Port or email it to
+The masters or agents of all arriving vessels are required to report to Customs its intending arrival.
+This is to be done within 48 hours through the Advance Notice Arrival Form and sent to any customs Port or emailed to email@example.com

-• Ensuring all animals is secured on board until biosecurity inspection.
+- Ensuring all animals are secured on board until biosecurity inspection.

 o the destination seaport in Fiji and the estimated time of arrival of the vessel

 o its immediate preceding port or place of call

 o the proposed itinerary of the vessel until it leaves Fiji

 o the presence of any live animal or live plant on the vessel

 o any other matter relevant to facilitating biosecurity landing clearance of the yachts that is specified by BAF